-Located in the center of town, is a favorite of both visitors and Town
+Located in the center of town, this is a favorite of both visitors and Town

 SALTY BRINE STATE BEACH